vhelin/wla-dx/doc/asmdiv.rst

 ------------------------

 Defines long words (three bytes each). ``.DL`` takes only numbers, labels and characters as input, not strings.
-Works only on wla-65816.

 This is not a compulsory directive.